C2FO/gull/_pages/v0.10.0/user/guide.md

 Once migration files are ready, gull can populate etcd with their state.
 Gull does this by building up a configuration dataset representing a specific environment.
 Let's look at an example using `_gull/1464809219-wallet.yaml` from above, and the following command.

-`gull up --application infall --environment production --etcdhosturl "http://localhost:2379/v2/keys"`
+`gull up --application infall --environment production --etcdhost "http://localhost:2379/v2/keys"`

 This command loads etcd with configuration for our app "InFall" that will be read by the `production` environment.
 Here's what that data looks like if you read it from etcd.